unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Bugfix =
 * PHP 5.2+ compatibility fix on grid generation
-* Multi-page bug that stopped the page config from being saved
+* Multi-page that stopped the page config from being saved
-* Range Slider bug fixed that broke sliders on multipage forms
+* Range Slider fixed that broke sliders on multipage forms

 = 1.0.7 (20 July, 2014) =